SystemsApproach/sdn/trellis.rst

 what you want from a network at the outset is an impossibly high bar.
 Networks evolve based on experience using and operating them.
-No one knew how to write ``fabric.p4`` on day one, but after iterating through a series of implementations of every layer up-and-down the stack (including the introduction of Tofino as a programmable forwarding pipeline), ``fabric.p4`` emerged. *The point is that treating the network as a programmable platform frees you to continually and rapidly evolve it.*
+No one knew how to write ``fabric.p4`` on day one, but after iterating through a series of implementations of the other layers up-and-down the stack (including the introduction of Tofino as a programmable forwarding pipeline), ``fabric.p4`` emerged. *The point is that treating the network as a programmable platform frees you to continually and rapidly evolve it.*